 WHAT GOES INTO A VACCINE?
-Just SOME of the chemicals (not counting the Fetal tissue and cells)
+Just SOME of the chemicals (not counting the Fetal tissue and cells) Just remember this when the Feds demand U get a shot!

 Aside from antigens, ingredient components of a vaccine include adjuvants, added to enhance the immune system response; antibiotics, to prevent contamination during the manufacturing process; and preservatives and stabilizers.